 Discover more uses for club soda you’ll wish you knew sooner.

 Best DIY carpet cleaner for gum: Ice cubes

-Here are more genius uses for ice cubes.
+Here are more clever uses for ice cubes.

 Best tool to make the job a bit easier: Toothbrush